SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/forecasting.md

 1. Click on Find Sale to open a new search related to sales.

-2. Click on Find Sale to open a new search related to sales.

     ![Click on the Find Sale to open a new sales related search -screenshot][img8]

-3. Here you can modify the predefined fields with new input, or delete unnecessary criteria altogether, or click Add button to add a new search criterion.
+2. Here you can modify the predefined fields with new input, or delete unnecessary criteria altogether, or click Add button to add a new search criterion.

-4. When you click Add, a drop-down menu will appear.
+3. When you click Add, a drop-down menu will appear.
 Click on Sale in the drop-down menu.
 Then select the field called Amount.

-5. Click on the second field that currently shows you the = sign.
+4. Click on the second field that currently shows you the = sign.
 Choose the sign >.

-6. Add the value that has to be met.
+5. Add the value that has to be met.
 In this case, greater than €5000.
 Click on the third field and add 5000.

     ![Modify the predefined fields with new input, or delete unnecessary criteria altogether -screenshot][img9]

-7. To add more criteria just repeat this process.
+6. To add more criteria just repeat this process.

-8. Press Find at the bottom of the screen to see all your open sales opportunities with a value larger than €5000.
+7. Press Find at the bottom of the screen to see all your open sales opportunities with a value larger than €5000.

 you have now created a list containing all open sales worth over €5000 made this year.
 You can use this list as it is, or you can use this list to present your finding in a different way.
 You can, for example, [visualize your list with a graph][6], and add it to your [personal sales dashboard][7].